Les Contamines-Montjoie, France: Family Ski Guide

 What It Actually Costs

-Les Contamines is excellent value for the Mont Blanc region.
+Les Contamines is strong value for the Mont Blanc region.
 Day passes run around EUR 42/adult and EUR 35/child, well below Chamonix (EUR 100/adult) and below Megeve.
 The Evasion Mont Blanc upgrade adds about EUR 20/day for access to 445km.

 The budget family in a self-catering apartment, packing lunches, using group ESF lessons: a week for four runs EUR 2,200-2,700.
 That is roughly half what the same family would spend in Chamonix.